May 5, 2026

 Before accepting any offer, make sure you understand the full value of your damages.
 Injury claims may include medical expenses, future treatment, lost wages, reduced earning capacity, pain and suffering, emotional distress, disability, scarring, and loss of enjoyment of life.
 If you are also worried about medical liens or unpaid bills, read our guide on whether medical bills must be paid from a settlement.

-Special Problems in Florida Car Accident Claims
+What Makes Florida Car Accident Claims Different?

 Car accident claims in Florida can be confusing because the state uses no-fault Personal Injury Protection benefits for many crash-related medical bills and lost wages.
 That does not mean fault never matters.
 Serious injury claims, liability claims, uninsured motorist claims, and claims against negligent drivers still require careful evidence.